Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

 - Taking military showers.

-- If you must wash your dishes in the sink, using the least amount of water possible.
+- If you must wash your dishes in the sink, use the least amount of water possible.

-- When shaving, collecting the water required in a bowl or cup instead of using running water.
+- When shaving, collect the water required in a bowl or cup instead of using running water.

 Dumping Gray Water